About the owner "Shichibee" and Shinatomy

 We will usually reply within 2-3 business days.

-If you do not receive a reply within a week, we apologize for the inconvenience, but we would appreciate it if you could contact us again.
+*If you do not receive a reply within one week, we apologize for the inconvenience, but we would appreciate it if you could contact us again.